ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

     Map.empty)
 ```

-This function could not be type-checked in STLC.
+This function could not be type checked in STLC.

 This example, on the other hand, should trigger an occurs check error: